-- Suzanne McGettigan, Nurse Practitioner, University of Pennsylvania
+- Suzanne McGettigan, Nurse Practitioner, PennMedicinta

 The side effects of specific treatment approaches are noted in each of those sections.
 It is important to realize every treatment has some side effects.
 The exact nature of those side effects and their severity depend on the specific treatments you receive, and your individual responses.